Please ensure your funding is in place before the start date of your course, otherwise your enrolment will be delayed.

-The part-time fee grant is available for students 16 or over and who have an income of £25,000 a year or less.
-In order to qualify you must be studying a part-time higher education or professional qualification course such as a Higher National Certificate (HNC), Higher National Diploma (HND) or a Degree.
+The part-time fee grant is available for students 16 or over and who have an average annual gross income of £25,000 a year or less.
+In order to qualify you must be studying a part-time Higher Education or professional qualification course such as a Higher National Certificate (HNC), Higher National Diploma (HND) or a Degree.
 You must complete between 30-119 Scottish Credit and Qualifications Framework (SCQF) credits in an academic year.
-Application forms and further information can be found on www.saas.gov.uk
+Application forms for 2021/22 can be downloaded from www.saas.gov.uk

 Self-financing or sponsored students must arrange to have their fees paid before the start date of their course.
 Students who are being sponsored must also provide a purchase order requisition or a supporting letter.
-For further information please contact the Finance Department on 01851 770 000 or email@example.com
+For further information please contact Sylvia Murray on 01851 770 210 or firstname.lastname@example.org